 Students shall not use a cellular phone/texting device while on school property, unless under the direct supervision of school personnel.
-Cell phones brought to school must be kept in the student's backpack or locker and must be turned off.
+Cell phones brought to school must be kept in the student's backpack or cubby and must be turned off.
 A "texting device" is a telecommunications device that emits an audible signal, vibrates, displays a message, or otherwise summons or delivers a communication to the possessor.
+This includes "smart watches".
 A person who discovers a student using a cellular phone/texting device on school property without permission will report the violation to the principal.